-19.5.
-Assessment of impacts during operation
+19.5 Assessment of impacts during operation

-Impacts during operation of the proposed airport during Stage 1 would be limited to indirect impacts on adjacent and nearby sites.
+Impacts during operation of the proposed Stage 1 development would be limited to indirect impacts on adjacent and nearby sites.
 All known sites within approximately 500 metres of the construction impact zone of the Stage 1 development consist of artefact occurrences.
-The heritage values of sites of this type, unless valued for their public interpretation or visitation based on Aboriginal cultural reasons, are unlikely to be vulnerable to indirect impacts such as loss of context.
+The heritage values of sites of this type are unlikely to be vulnerable to indirect impacts such as loss of context.
 Consequently, the operational impacts of the Stage 1 development would be low.

-19.6.
-Greater Blue Mountains World Heritage Area
+19.6 Greater Blue Mountains World Heritage Area

-The Aboriginal cultural heritage values of the Greater Blue Mountains World Heritage Area are not included within the area's currently registered world heritage values.
+The Aboriginal cultural heritage values of the Greater Blue Mountains World Heritage Area are not included within the area's currently registered World Heritage values.
 They do, however, complement the world heritage area's listed biological values.
 There is little potential for the proposed airport to directly affect the Aboriginal cultural heritage values of the Greater Blue Mountains Area.

-Indirect impacts on values potentially include those associated with the temporary loss of contextual value from the periodic intrusion of low level aircraft noise or from aircraft arriving at or departing from the proposed airport.
+Indirect impacts on values potentially include those associated with the temporary loss of contextual value from periodic exposure to low level aircraft noise or visual intrusion of aircraft arriving at or departing from the proposed airport.
 These impacts could potentially affect the experience of those visiting sites, such as rock shelters and open sites, where there is an expectation or requirement for a quiet and natural surrounding environment.
-Aboriginal sites within this category could include publicly accessible sites, sites at which traditional Aboriginal activities are performed, and sites within wilderness zones.
-A limited number of sites have been developed or interpreted for public visitation in the Blue Mountains National Park, including Shaws Creek K1, Burralow, Red Hands Cave, Campfire Creek, Kings Tableland, Lyre Bird Dell and Asgard Swamp (DECC 2009c; Attenbrow 2010).
+Aboriginal sites within this category could include publicly accessible sites, sites at which traditional Aboriginal activities are performed and sites within wilderness zones.

+A limited number of sites have been developed or interpreted for public visitation in the Blue Mountains National Park, including Shaws Creek, Burralow, Red Hands Cave, Campfire Creek, Kings Tableland, Lyre Bird Dell and Asgard Swamp (DECC 2009c; Attenbrow 2010).